Looking for a Plumbing Contractor?

-Sooner or later we all need to call a plumber.
-A plumber is expensive and there’s no way around that.
-But, there are a variety of ways to get the most value for your money.
+Sooner or later, we all need to call a plumber.
+It is expensive and there’s no way around that.
+But, there are a variety of ways to get the most value and save money hiring a plumber.

 1. Compare Plumbers’ Hourly Rates

 The first, and often only thing, that consumers zero in on is the hourly rate.
-People figure that they should hire the reputable firm with the lowest rate.
-Sounds simple and direct, but it doesn’t always work.
+People figure that they should hire the reputable firm with the lowest bid.
+Sounds simple and direct, but this isn’t always correct.

-The first concern is with the concept of reputable.
-For most people, if they have heard the name many times over the years, they feel that the firm must have an established reputation.
+Consumers can get confused over the meaning of “reputable.”
+If people have heard the company name many times over the years, they may feel that the firm must have a high degree of credibility.
 Unfortunately, this is often untrue.
-In the plumbing field, in particular, several of the most highly promoted companies have the worst track records.
-This is why it’s important to get specific references from others or to go through a prescreened plumbing service that completes background checks and provides reviews for listed professionals.
+In the plumbing field, several of the most highly promoted companies have troubling reputations.
+This is why it’s important to go through a prescreened plumbing service that completes background checks and provides reviews for listed professionals.

-The second problem with the hourly rate is that it is difficult to compare rates because of the many ways plumbers count the hours.
+It is also difficult to compare rates because of the many ways plumbers bill for working hours.
 Travel time is a factor that should be considered.
 Pros spend a good part of their day driving from job to job.
 They must be compensated for this time.

-The best way to select a plumber is on his overall ability to deliver customer satisfaction consistently.
-Costumer satisfaction takes into account all of these issues and constitutes an accurate indication of value received.
+The best way to select a plumber is in the professional’s overall ability to deliver consistently good service.
+Customer satisfaction considers all these issues and constitutes an accurate indication of value received.

 2. Minimize Plumbing Needs

-An entirely different approach to saving money on plumbing is to reduce the need to call them at all.
+An entirely different approach to saving money on plumbing is to reduce the need for them at all.
 The most common calls have to do with drains.
 Many homes have one or two problem drains and several that never need any attention at all.

 Hair is another common factor in many plumbing problems.
-In most cases, hair can be trapped in some sort of screen or drain cover.
-Talk to your plumber next time he’s there and ask about suggested ways to prevent the hair from getting in the drain.
-It’s much easier to gather hair off the screen periodically than it is to deal with a clogged pipe.
+In most cases, hair collects in the screen or shower drain cover.
+Next time you schedule a plumbing consult, ask about ways to prevent the hair from getting in the drain.
+It’s much easier to gather it off the screen periodically than it is to deal with a clogged pipe.

 Another costly, but preventable, problem is frozen pipes.
 Make sure that all your pipes are in heated spaces.
-If any are not, make sure they are well insulated.
-Each fall, when the weather turns colder, disconnect and drain your garden hoses, turn-off the indoor cut-off valve located near the faucet, and open the outdoor faucet.
-If there is no cut-off valve, consider installing one.
-Any water left in pipes exposed to below-zero temperatures will freeze.
+If any are not, add extra insulation for them.
+Each fall, when the weather turns colder:

 3. Buy Your Own Plumbing Fixtures

 A popular and effective way to save money on plumbing calls is to buy your own fixtures.
 Traditionally, plumbers sell you the toilets, sinks, and faucets that they install.
-Typically they’ll get the items at a discount and charge you full price.
-In part, this is to make money and in part this is to cover the costs of dealing with purchases, returns, and storage.
+Typically, they’ll get the items at a discount and charge you full price.
+Plumbers do this to make money and to cover the costs of dealing with purchases, returns, and storage.

 In recent years, however, some of the home center stores now charge you prices that are even lower than the contractor prices that plumbers pay their suppliers.
-There are many instances where you will do better buying your own fixtures, providing you have the time to invest in shopping around.
+As a result, you may do better buying your own fixtures, providing you have the time to invest in shopping around.

-Second, if you supply the fixture and the plumber installs it and something goes wrong, there is likely to be some confusion as to whose responsibility it is.
-One way to get around this is to check with the plumber up front about what brands or lines he recommends and then buy those brands.
+- If you supply the fixture and something goes wrong during installation, there is likely to be some confusion as to whose responsibility it is.
+One way to get around this is to check with the plumber up front about recommended brands or lines, and then buy those brands.

-Checking with the plumber up front also gets you around the third problem.
-Every product or line of products has its own installation quirks.
-Choosing a fixture that is familiar to your plumber assures that you will get the full advantage of his expertise and experience.
-If instead, you choose something he’s never worked with, expect that you’ll be paying for some on-the-job learning mistakes.
+- Every product line has its own installation quirks.
+Choosing a fixture that is familiar to your plumber ensures that you will get the full advantage of the professional’s expertise and experience.
+If you choose an unfamiliar brand, expect to pay for some on-the-job learning mistakes.

 4. Reduce the Plumber’s Chargeable Time

 Wasted time means higher costs on these projects.
 If you do what you can to make starting the job quick and easy, you might save a lot.
 Before you call a plumber, go through your home and check every faucet and fixture.
-Make a list of everything that drips, runs, and is clogged.
-Then, when you get the plumber out, have him take care of all the problems at once.
+Make a list of everything that drips, runs, or is clogged.
+Then, when you bring the plumber out, arrange to take care of all the problems at once.
 You’ll avoid additional trip charges, set-up time and the hassle of scheduling multiple visits.
 You might even get a discount.

 5. Install Water-Saving Plumbing Fixtures

 Water and sewage treatment cost money, and the amount you pay is partially based on your usage.
 When you reduce water consumption, you can save on both counts.
-If you have an older water-guzzling toilet and it starts to need repairs, give serious thought to replacing it entirely.
+If you have an older water-guzzling toilet that needs assistance, give serious thought to replacing it entirely.

 Instead of spending money on what will probably be a continuous string of repairs, invest wisely and get a reliable fixture that will save you money over the long run.